Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Proof approach overview

 This also implies that

-One can then again use a Markov chain comparison argument to argue that the load-exchange Markov chain based on the original weights $w(\bm{d})$ is also rapidly mixing (based on the final remark in Appendix \ref{app:markov_comparison}).
-This in turn then implies that the hinge flip projection chain is also rapidly mixing, which is what we wanted to show.
+One can then again use a Markov chain comparison argument to argue that the load-exchange Markov chain based on the original weights $w(\bm{d})$ is also rapidly mixing (based on the final remark in Appendix \ref{app:markov_comparison} with $\delta = 1 - e^{-(19/\sigma)^2}$).
+This in turn implies that the hinge flip projection chain is also rapidly mixing, which is what we wanted to show.

-\paragraph{General framework.} The approach described above for showing rapid mixing of the switch-hinge flip Markov chain might be applicable to other classes of degree interval instances.
-Informally speaking, the essential things that are needed are the following two things: \begin{enumerate} \item The degree sequences satisfying the interval constraints are strongly stable (Definition \ref{def:strong}). \item The weights $|\Gd|$ give ``approximately'' rise to an SLC polynomial. \end{enumerate} The requirement of strong stability in the first point is needed for various reasons.
-First of all, it is a sufficient condition for the switch Markov chain (the restrictions chains in our decomposition) to be rapidly mixing \cite{AK2019}.
+\textbf{General framework.} The approach described above for showing rapid mixing of the switch-hinge flip Markov chain might be applicable to other classes of degree interval instances.
+Informally speaking, the essential things that are needed are the following two things: \begin{enumerate} \item The degree sequences satisfying the interval constraints are strongly stable (see Def.~\ref{def:strong}). \item The weights $|\Gd|$ ``approximately'' give rise to an SLC polynomial. \end{enumerate}

+The requirement of strong stability in the first point is needed for various reasons.
+First of all, it is a sufficient condition for the switch Markov chain (i.e., the restrictions chains in our decomposition) to be rapidly mixing \cite{AK2019}.
 Secondly, we rely on it when bounding the parameter $\gamma$ in the Martin-Randall decomposition theorem (Theorem \ref{thm:decomposition}).
 Thirdly, strong stability is sufficient to argue that the transition probabilities of the load-exchange Markov chain, and the Metropolis-Hastings projection chain, are polynomially related (so that we can use a Markov chain comparison argument to compare their mixing times).